-I came up with this formulation when I was getting into web development, and it’s something I’ve been preaching to every team I’ve managed and worked with.
+I came up with this formulation — make it work, then make it work well — when I was getting into web development, and it’s something I’ve been preaching to every team I’ve had the privilege to work with.

-Perhaps it’s my ADHD, perhaps everyone has this issue, as I was working to build something early on I would tend to get distracted by better ways to get it done.
-But I wouldn’t finish the project because I kept starting over.
+Perhaps it’s my ADHD, perhaps everyone has this issue, as I was working to build things early on I would tend to get distracted by better ways of getting them done, and I wouldn’t ever finish the project because I kept starting over.

-This is also different from the technique of finishing something, deleting it, and rebuilding it again and again.
+This pitfall is different from the technique of finishing something, deleting it, and rebuilding it again and again.
 Notice the finishing part there, that’s crucial.
-That technique is a great way to learn, and build mastery.
+That technique is a great way to learn, and build, mastery.

-An analysis paralysis sets in.
-Whether the project is software, art, even cleaning your house, it’s easy to focus on making it perfect and never actually finishing.
+Analysis paralysis sets in.
+Whether the project is software, art, or even cleaning your house, it’s easy to focus on making it perfect and never actually finishing what you’re doing.